antoniodegou/web-portfolio-mod1/README.md

 ```
 npm run dev
 ```
 A link with the localhost will appear in the command line.
-Just click it and you will be directed.
+Just click it, and you will be directed.

 ##### Install new dependencies